java-brain/OCP-notes/README.md

 - Go through java brains lambdas, especially the :: example

 - Remember to view the exam criteria that may have changed on https://www.selikoff.net/java-ocp-8-programmer-ii-study-guide/

+- Go through chapter 3 again after finishing the book, it's too much to take in
 <!-- //Parking lot -->